-- 2) Ensure that the Air Check $\checkmark O_2$ monitor is in a clean non-oxygen deficient environment.
-(It is also permissible to challenge the monitor to a cylinder of zero air if the monitor is in an oxygen deficient environment) - 3) Enter the password.
-Refer to Section 5.3 - 3) Select the Sensor Adjust menu.
+- 1) Ensure that the Air Check $\checkmark O_2$ monitor is in a clean non-oxygen deficient environment. - 2) Enter the password.
+Refer to Section 5.3 - 3) Select the Sensor Adjustment menu.

 This menu will permit fine-tuning of the oxygen readout to a known concentration of Oxygen.
 It is recommended to adjust the oxygen display to ambient oxygen levels of 20.9%.
 To access this menu, push the joystick down to display the Sensor Adjustment menu.
 This will scroll on the digital display.